2gis/prorab/README.md

 });
 ```

+`send` function on both ends is a function that initiates a message to another end.
+It has an only object parameter with fields `type` and `payload`:
+- `type` must be a string.
+It is and identifier of message type, that also is passed to `registerMsgHandler` first parameter.
+- `payload` may be any serializable value.

+Likewise, `registerMsgHandler` function on both ends is a receiver function, its second parameter is a callback function, which receives `payload` as its only parameter.

 ### Passing options into worker

 Second parameter in `createWorker` is a hash map of some values to be transferred into worker global scope.
 See example below: